The Best Bully Sticks for Dogs: Quick Picks

 You may be skeptical of whether or not bully sticks are 100% safe for dogs.

-As it turns out, bully sticks are typically safer than other treats since they’re completely digestible (such as rawhide) and won’t splinter when chewed.
+As it turns out, bully sticks are typically safer than other treats (such as rawhide) since they’re completely digestible and won’t splinter when chewed.
+While they’re pretty tough, they also aren’t nearly as hard as antlers or nylon chews, so they’re less likely to break your pup’s teeth as well.

 Bully Sticks: Dealing with the Odor